zhangyuc/splash/api.md

 # Parametrized RDD Operators

 The Parametrized RDD provides a similar set of operators supported by Spark RDD.
-Since the Parametrized RDD maintains local variables and shared variables, there are additional operators manipulating these data structures.
+Since the Parametrized RDD maintains local variables and shared variables, there are operators manipulating the data structure.

  Operator | Meaning
   --- | ---